If you are one of the millions of people who have a sensitive nervous system, you know that burnout can be a real issue.

 When we think about stress, we often think of it as something bad that we want to avoid.
 Moderate stressors can help us be more resilient, adaptable, and successful.

-Overall, the goal is not only to resolve and manage the current state of burnout and get out of the cycle but also to prevent future burnout episodes.
+Overall, the goal is not only to resolve and manage the current state of burnout and get out of the cycle, but also to prevent burnout in the future.

-This isn't so much about self-care or discipline, which are often offered as solutions.
-Rather, it's about developing the tools that will help us to better manage stress in our lives
+This isn’t so much about self-care or discipline, which are often offered as solutions.
+Rather, it’s about developing the tools and coping strategies that will help us to better manage stress in our lives.

 When I found myself amid a health crisis caused by burnout, I decided to take a step back, slow down, and start reconsidering where I wanted my life to go.
 It was a difficult decision, but it was one that I needed to make.